irohan0/List-of-all-Research-Internship-Program-for-IIT-and-NITs/README.md

   ####  *** Notice: If you got selected for Mitacs Globlink Insternship, you will be directly Eligible for Globalink Graduate Fellowship for        Masters in Canada
    #### Deadline: 18 September

-### 2. [DAAD Wise Scholarship](https://www.daad.de/deutschland/stipendium/datenbank/en/15342-you-are-interested-in-a-daad-scholarship/), for research positions in Germany
-#### Eligibility : CGPA>=9.5-9.6
-* For this the student should have acceptance letter from German Professor
-* stipend: EUR 750 per month
-* Airfare: EUR 1075
-  #### Deadline: October 15

 ### 3. [Research fellowship at ETH Zurich](https://www.inf.ethz.ch/studies/summer-research-fellowship.html)
 * Only For circuital branch students and mosty for computer science student